DataDog/documentation/content/integrations/awsrds.md

 }
 {{< /highlight >}}

+##### Create your Lambda function

-  13. From the Lambda Management Console, create a new Lambda Function.
+12. From the Lambda Management Console, create a new Lambda Function.
-  14. On the Select blueprint screen, select the datadog-process-rds-metrics blueprint.
+13. On the Select blueprint screen, select the **datadog-process-rds-metrics blueprint.**
-  15. Choose `RDSOSMetrics` from the **Log Group** dropdown.
+14. Choose `RDSOSMetrics` from the **Log Group** dropdown.
-  16. Enter anything for the Filter Name and click Next.
+15. Enter anything for the Filter Name and click Next.
-  17. Enter a name for your function, such as `lambda-datadog-post-function`.
+16. Enter a name for your function, such as `lambda-datadog-post-function`.
-  18. Among the Lambda function's environment variables, look for one named kmsEncryptedKeys.
-Set its value to the ciphertext blob from the output of the command in step 5.
+17. Among the Lambda function's environment variables, look for one named `<KMS_ENCRYPTED_KEYS>` .
+Set its value to the ciphertext blob from the output of the command in step 7 of previous section.
-  19. Under Lambda function handler and role, choose the role you created above.
+18. Under Lambda function handler and role, choose the role you created previously.
 Click **Next**.
-  20. Choose **Enable Now**
+19. Choose **Enable Now**
-  21. Choose **Create Function**.
+20. Choose **Create Function**.

 ----

 When clicking on test button for your lambda function you might get this error:
 {{< highlight json >}}
 {
   "stackTrace": [ [ "/var/task/lambda_function.py",